AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 ## `output`
 Output summaries and similar files.
-See section below on links to paper to located sources of paper components.
+See section below on links to paper to locate sources of paper components.

 ## `plots-ALFAM2`
 Plots produced by scripts in `scripts-ALFAM2`, on application of ALFAM2 model to emission trials.